NASA CTSGC Sponsored Internship Opportunities

 - How will this internship enhance or contribute to your long-term academic and career goals?

 - Please explain your interest in your top 3 project choices.
 How does each project fit with your current interests and/or proposed career goals?
+(NOTE: please keep this broadly applicable to all positions and do not mention a company or position)

 - Student Transcript – Official is preferred; however, unofficial is acceptable if availability at the time of submission is a problem.
+Transcript must show current course enrollments.
+Degree audits are not acceptable in lieu of transcript.
+Please do not upload encrypted files.

 For more information on Technical, Industrial, or Educational Internship program, please see the Student Request for Proposals Booklet.